How does this medication work? What will it do for me?

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor.

-Breast-feeding: It is not known if desmopressin nasal solution passes into breast milk.
-If you are a breast-feeding mother and are taking desmopressin nasal solution, it may affect your baby.
+Breast-feeding: Small amounts desmopressin nasal solution have been found in breast milk.
+If you are breast-feeding and taking desmopressin nasal solution, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.